pudly/schmopera-hugo/content/articles/richard-margison-is-throwing-a-gala-in-the-gardens.md

 ---
-title: Richard Margison is throwing a Gala in the Gardens
+title: "Richard Margison is throwing a Gala in the Gardens"
 ---

 ### 1. Can you tell us about The Commons: Highlands Opera Theatre?
 In what stage of development is it, and what are the next steps beyond this concert?